 List all the known face models for a user

-You can see what face models are associated to a user with the
+You can see what face models are associated with a user with the

 list option.
 If you don’t specify the username, it shows the output for the current user.